 What is Play Therapy?

-Play therapy is a form of Psychotherapy ideal for children; play is a child's natural medium of expression.
+Play and Creative Arts Therapy is a form of Psychotherapy ideal for children and young people; play is a child's natural medium of expression.
 In therapeutic play, a child can bring their feelings, both conscious and unconscious, to the surface .
-The play therapy room is a safe contained space where the child can express themselves fully through play without being interpreted.
-They can just be themselves without judgement, without interpretation, without agenda.
+The play therapy room is a safe contained space where the child or young person can express themselves fully through play or creative arts.
+They can just be themselves without judgement, without agenda.
 The child is treated with respect, is accepted and permitted to do and say what is needed.

-Child-centred play therapy is based on the theory that children have the resilience and the capacity to self-direct; the play therapist needs to relate to the child in ways that will assist the child’s own self-healing, creative power.
+Child-centred play therapy is based on the theory that children and young people have the resilience and the capacity to self-direct; the play therapist needs to relate to the child or young person in ways that will assist their own self-healing, creative power.
 With the right opportunity and environment people have within themselves the ability to heal and develop.

 I use an Integrative Holistic Model of Play Therapy making use of non directive and more directive methods.
 I use creative arts, clay, music, puppets, role play, therapeutic storytelling, lego and sand tray work in the play therapy room.

-What the child does in the play room is confidential unless there is a need for a disclosure.
-By providing a free atmosphere within safe boundaries the adult allows the child complete freedom to express him or herself physically, verbally and with play things.
-The only rule in the playroom is that the child 'Does not hurt themselves, me or the things around them'.
+What the child or young person does in the therapy room is confidential unless there is a need for a disclosure.
+By providing a free atmosphere within safe boundaries the therapist allows the child complete freedom to express him or herself physically, verbally and with play things or creative arts.
+The only rule in the playroom is that the child or young person 'Does not hurt themselves, me or the things around them'.

-Some children may respond to short-term intervention (for example 12 sessions), however if problems are more complicated and long-term, then a longer-term intervention will be required.
+Some children or young person may respond to short-term intervention (for example 12 sessions), however if problems are more complicated and long-term, then a longer-term intervention will be required.

 Gary Landreth lists some broad therapeutic objectives that can be met in child centred play therapy: